jordirocha/ConvertGIFToASCII/README.md

        python3 main.py

-You can even execute like a shorcut, clicking on `main.py`.
+You can even execute like a shorcut, clicking on `main.py`, by doing this first:

+       $ chmod +x main.py

 ## Contact